-Using the Index:
+Using the Index

 All connections represented in the index are conceptual only and must be designed by a licensed professional engineer in accordance with locally-adopted codes before being incorporated into a structure.
 Images in the index are intended to show a broad spectrum of mass timber connections.
 The connections show primary and secondary load paths; however, the connections may need to meet other structural and performance requirements, such as seismic drift or other deflection criteria.
 It is the responsibility of the designer to ensure that connections are designed for all appropriate geometries and loads.
 This document is not intended to replace the building code and well-established industry standards for connection design.
+All connections shown are intended for interior exposure only.

-Mass Timber Design Notes 6
+Mass Timber Design Notes

-Connection Design Resources
+Connection Design Resources and Suppliers